96th Scripps National Spelling Bee

 The 96th Scripps National Spelling Bee was a spelling bee competition that was held at Gaylord National Resort & Convention Center in National Harbor, Maryland.

 The 2024 bee welcomed 245 spellers from the United States and its territories, Canada, Ghana, and The Bahamas.
 After competing in preliminary, quarterfinal and semi-final rounds on May 28, and May 29, 2024, the field of competition narrowed to 8 finalists who competed on the night of May 30, 2024.

 Competition

 The bee aired on Scripps-owned networks ION and Bounce TV.

 The competition featured preliminary, quarterfinal, semifinal, and final rounds.
-The winner of the final round, Bruhat Soma, won a cash prize of $50,000.
+The show reached the time limit, leading to the implementation of the "spell-off" shootout.
+Bruhat Soma defeated Faizan Zaki in the shootout, 22-20, winning the cash prize of $50,000.

 Field

 The Scripps National Spelling Bee starts off with regional or school spelling bees for grades 8 and under.
 More than 240 spellers competed in the 2024 national bee.